AlexAntony3/executioner/README.md

 |Entering "Y" to retry option|Game restarted| Pass|
 |Entering "N" to retry option|Goodbye printed in logo styling, with an additional comment to press run programme to retry at a later time.| Pass|

+### PEP8 Linter Testing
+As no extra additions were done to the HTML, CSS or JS files, validation checks were not performed.
+However, as all the code is written in python, all code was entered into [Python Linter](https://pep8ci.herokuapp.com/ "Python Linter").
+The code ran through with no problems raised.

 ---

 ## Concluding statements